manvirag/manvirag/README.md

 ### Hi there 👋

 I'm Anubhav Gupta, a Software Engineer currently contributing to the platform team at [@mindtickle](https://www.mindtickle.com/).
-You can find my contributions there on [GitLab](https://gitlab.com/anubhavmt) .

 I like backend software engineering mainly system designing, scalability, distributed systems, and databases.